Thunkzin/project1_sshell/REPORT.md

 subsequent arguments), and to store them in separate elements of the args array.
 The function also checks for errors and returns a pointer to the args array.

-The function takes three parameters: `cmd`, a character array containing the command entered by the user. `cmd_copy`, a character array used as a copy of `cmd` to avoid modifying the original command string.
-And `char to_be_parsed[]`, a character that we like to used as a dilemma.
-Therefore, despite the commandline will includes redirection sign, white space, and pipe, we can brake up the parsing stage with different dilemma when we needs.
+The function takes two parameters: `cmd`, a character array containing the command entered by the user. `cmd_copy`, a character array used as a copy of `cmd` to avoid modifying the original command string.

 First, the function uses the `strtok()` function to tokenize the cmd_copy string, using whitespace as the delimiter.
 It then stores each token in the `arg`